Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-\SubSubSection{Perspective Transformation for CycleGAN} The success of CycleGAN~\cite{zhu2017unpaired} on unpaired image-to-image translation is attributed by several factors, such as autoencoding using cycle consistency loss, patch based discriminator, or the network architecture like UNet with skip connections.
-However, we find that applying CycleGAN naively to translate images from web to surveillance domain is not effective due to perspective difference.
-As in Figure~\ref{fig:naive_cyclegan_visual}, the CycleGAN maintains the geometric structure of an input, but doesn't adapt to the perspective of surveillance domain.

-When we relax some constraints of CycleGAN (relaxed CycleGAN) such as receptive field size of patchGAN or skip connections, we start to see some perspective change in the third row of Figure~\ref{fig:naive_cyclegan_visual}, but we lose many details that are crucial for recognition tasks.
+{ }The success of CycleGAN on image translation is attributed by few factors, such as cycle consistency loss, patch-based discriminator, or generator with skip connection.
+However, these constraints may be too strong to translate viewpoint.
+As is evident from \Fig{fig:CycleGAN}, the output of CycleGAN (second row) maintains the geometric structure of the input (first row) faithfully but fails at adapting to the viewpoint of SV domain.
+Relaxing constraints, such as removing skip connections of generator and increasing receptive field size of patch-based discriminator, allows perspective adaptation possible (third row), but we lose many details crucial for recognition tasks.